v1.0.0 · Open Source · MIT License

 llm-eval report --run-ids a3f92c1b --output ./reports/

-# Launch dashboard
+# Start dashboard

-llm-eval dashboard
+llm-eval dashboard --port 8501

 import asyncio